Ricoh named a Leader in 2024 IDC MarketScape for Worldwide Cloud Managed Print and Document Services Hardcopy

 - Portfolio Breadth: "Ricoh looks to help customers drive digital transformation through its workflow and collaboration products, while promoting security, productivity, and sustainability."

-- Implementation and Delivery: "Ricoh's global sales and professional services organization plays a pivotal role in identifying customer challenges and delivering tailored business solutions."
+- Implementation and Delivery: "Ricoh's global sales and professional services organisation plays a pivotal role in identifying customer challenges and delivering tailored business solutions."

 - Extended Services: "Beyond traditional MPS, Ricoh offers a comprehensive range of services to support clients in their IT needs, including IT services, onsite print services, infrastructure services, cloud and security services, workflow services, and a full range of process automation services."